 I have completed my coursework.
 Where can I find the state license renewal application?

-Please visit our Licensing section for helpful tips and the link to the Indiana Teacher Online Licensing System.
+Please visit our Licensing section for helpful tips and the link to the Indiana Licensing Verification and Information System (LVIS).
 The license renewal process is now entirely online.

 When do I submit the state application?

-Your application should be submitted upon completion of the six (6) credits of appropriate course work, but no more than two months prior to the license expiration date.
-Renewals are valid for five years from the date of issuance.
-The fee to renew your license is $36.72.
-After the Licensing Advisor has verified your completion and grade for the course, your application will be routed to the Division of Professional Standards.
+Your application should be submitted upon completion of the six (6) credits of appropriate course work, but no more than 45 days prior to the license expiration date.
+Click here to access information about the renewal process: http://www.doe.in.gov/licensing/renewing-indiana-educator-license.
+After the Licensing Advisor has verified your completion and grade for the course, your application will be approved and you will receive an email notification from LVIS.

 What if I took half of my renewal coursework at IUPUI and half at another iniversity?